 Another government shortwave broadcaster calls it quits.
 The Voice of Russia (Голос России, Golos Rossii) will cut its shortwave service as of January 1st, 2014.
 Originally known as Radio Moscow, it has been on the air continuously since 1922.
 It will be sad to see yet another shortwave station pull the plug.

-The economics of HF broadcasting are daunting to say the least.
-Minimum power levels in the US are 50,000 watts into a highly directional, high gain antenna.
+The economics of HF broadcasting is daunting, to say the least.
+Minimum power levels in the US are 50,000 watts into a highly directional, high-gain antenna.
 Most stations use greater than 50 KW transmitters, which will very quickly use gobs of electricity, becoming an expensive operation.
-Other expense include maintenance on transmitters, buildings, land and antennas.
+Other expenses include maintenance on transmitters, buildings, land, and antennas.
 With little or no opportunity to commercialize, it becomes difficult to justify a shortwave operation.
 Sadly, those are the state of affairs in HF broadcasting today.